PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/vardict_somatic_1.5.7.rst

 geneEndCol               Optional<Integer>   -E                 1  The column for region end, e.g. gene end segEndCol                Optional<Integer>   -e                 1  The column for segment ends in the region, e.g. exon ends filter                   Optional<String>    -F                 1  The hexical to filter reads using samtools.
 Default: 0x500 (filter 2nd alignments and duplicates).
-Use -F 0 to turn it off. alleleFreqThreshold      Optional<Float>     -f                 1  The threshold for allele frequency, default: 0.05 or 5% geneNameCol              Optional<Integer>   -g                 1  The column for gene name, or segment annotation printHeaderRow           Optional<Boolean>   -h                 1  Print a header row describing columns indelSize                Optional<Integer>   -I                 1  The indel size.
+Use -F 0 to turn it off. geneNameCol              Optional<Integer>   -g                 1  The column for gene name, or segment annotation printHeaderRow           Optional<Boolean>   -h                 1  Print a header row describing columns indelSize                Optional<Integer>   -I                 1  The indel size.
 Default: 120bp